tomosterlund/qalendar/docs/guide.md

 layout: doc
 ---

-# Qalendar

-Qalendar is an event calendar for Vue 3.
-It is highly customizable and has multi-language support.

-## Getting started

-### Installing
+## Installing

 ```
 npm install qalendar
 ```

-### Basic usage
+## Basic usage

+All examples below are written in options API, but you can also use composition API.

 ``` vue
 <template>